d3mash/grokking-algorithms/README.md

 # Grokking algoithms
-Examples from the book implemented on Racket
+Examples from the book implemented in ES6 Javascript